Man working from home with puppy

 Problem

-You realize that if you can look up your info on people-search sites like Spokeo, so can anyone else.
+You realize that if you can look up your information on people-search sites like Spokeo, so can anyone else.

 Solution

-While you may not have anything to hide, you may also want more control over how easy it is to find personal information about you online.
-Privacy Monitor scans popular data broker sites for your personal information, so you can request to have your information removed.
+While you may not have anything to hide, you may also want more control.
+That includes how easy it is to find personal information about you online.
+Privacy Monitor scans popular data broker sites for your personal information.
+You can then request to have your information removed.

 Man multi tasking working